Tools & Equipment for Making DIY Skincare Products at Home

 Plastic Pipettes

-When you are adding very small amounts of liquid ingredients, a plastic pippete is ideal.
+When you are adding very small amounts of liquid ingredients, a plastic pipette is ideal.
 Concentrated actives or essential oils can be very difficult to get out of a dropper bottle.
-Use some kitchen paper to take the dropper out, use the pipette and weigh the ingredient, and put the dropper back in the bottle.
+Use a paper towel to remove the dropper, weigh the ingredient with the pipette, and then return the dropper to the bottle.

 Mixing and Heating Equipment